ArYaMaNprot/Linux-Basics/UserManagement.md

     Group password - there isn't a need to set a group password, using an elevated privilege like sudo is standard.
 A "*" will be put in place as the default value.
     Group ID (GID)
     List of users - you can manually specify users you want in a specific group

+    to change user and group of file command: sudo chown patty:whales myfile